zhysora/PGMAN/README.md

-# PanSharpening_torch
+# PGMAN

+code for "PGMAN: An Unsupervised Generative Multi-adversarial Network for Pan-sharpening"

-a a series of pan-sharpening methods implemented in PyTorch1.1
+implemented in PyTorch1.1

 python lib see in requirement.txt